Your Rainy Day Wedding in St. Augustine Guide

 How to Communicate with Guests About Weather

-Clear communication prevents 90% of weather-related guest stress.
+Clear communication prevents most weather-related guest stress.
 Here's how we recommend handling it:

 On Your Wedding Website